Many parents worry and have questions about the growth of their children so we asked our doctor for some answers:

 What is normal growth?

-Children grow very rapidly the first two years of life and during puberty.
+Children grow very rapidly during the first two years of life and during puberty.
 This is reflected by their rapid weight and height gain.

 - Loss of 5-10% of birth weight the first few days of life